-- g.
-Enter into an agreement with, and meet regularly with, the local Adult Education and Literacy (AEL) provider and its contractors. - h.
-Co-locate AEL staff in One-Stop System to ensure staff collaboration. - i.
-Meet regularly with executive and operational leadership of key secondary and post-secondary systems (area Independent School Districts and Austin Community College) to ensure understanding of and ability to contribute to effective and results-driven career pathways. - j.
-Enter into agreements with area CBOs who are essential participants in the provision of services in the workforce system. - k.
-Collaborate with and plan for future co-location of representatives from the Department of Assistive and Rehabilitative Services (DARS) and the Division of Blind Services (DBS), now under the governance of TWC.
-Ensure regular and planned presence of DARS and DBS staff on-site at One-Stop to ensure access to services for all customers, particularly those with disabilities.
+- a.
+Enter into an agreement with, and meet regularly with, the local Adult Education and Literacy (AEL) provider and its contractors. - b.
+Co-locate AEL staff in One-Stop System to ensure staff collaboration. - c.
+Meet regularly with executive and operational leadership of key secondary and post-secondary systems (area Independent School Districts and Austin Community College) to ensure understanding of and ability to contribute to effective and results-driven career pathways. - d.
+Enter into agreements with area CBOs who are essential participants in the provision of services in the workforce system. - e.
+Collaborate with and continue One-Stop System co-location of staff from Texas Workforce Solutions Vocational Rehabilitation Services to ensure access to services for all customers, particularly those with disabilities.